There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

 Also, one of the major questions you’ll need to consider is the fitness of the cyclists within your group.
 Are you all at a similar fitness level?

 What are your objectives?
 Is this a hardcore training camp or a relaxed holiday in the sun?
+Perhaps you are a team of colleagues looking to take on a corporate cycling challenge?

 What speed will you ride at?
 Will you ride all day every day?